Networking and support

 Student and Early Career Professional Mentoring Programme

-We offer students and early-career professionals (ECPs) in the UK an opportunity to develop their career pathway, research direction, or understanding of the funding landscape for research through conversations with established professionals in the field.
+The programme ran in 2022 and 2023 and offered students and early-career professionals (ECPs) in the UK an opportunity to develop their career pathway, research direction, or understanding of the funding landscape for research through conversations with established professionals in the field.

 Call for mentors & mentees is currently closed.